 What Tourists Need To Know Before Visiting Diriyah

-Before traveling to Saudi Arabia tourists will need to register and be approved for a KSA visa.
+Before traveling to Saudi Arabia tourists will need to register and be approved for a visa for Kingdom of SA.
 This must be processed and approved prior to arrival in the country and presented when passing through a border checkpoint at an eligible tourist entry point.

 Visitors should also be prepared to deal with the hot and dry climate found throughout the area.
 Temperatures can reach as high as 42ºC during summer months and because many of the structures are outside, visitors should bring appropriate sun protection as well as keeping a sufficient quantity of water available for the duration of their trip.